aridjayarecipes/cutesrecipes.web.app/content/post/2515-simple-way-to-make-homemade-cinnamon-rolls-w-banana.md

 1. Best when served freshly baked with some cold milk BUT a big tip for leftovers is to place however many you are going to eat in a small baking dish and cover with a (double) wet paper towel.
 Pop in to the oven for a few minutes until the towel on top looks dry.
 And voila...
 You have megasoft and warm cinnamon rolls again :)

 In a food processor, add in bananas and turn on low speed.
 While turning add in the milk.
 You may need more if bananas are to coarse.
-Banana Cinnamon Rolls. &#34;Refrigerator biscuits on one of my favorite ways to start a great dessert.
+Banana Cinnamon Rolls.
+"Refrigerator biscuits on one of my favorite ways to start a great dessert.
 These are heavenly rich with a delicious sauce.

 So that's going to wrap it up for this exceptional food cinnamon rolls w/ banana recipe.
 Thanks so much for reading.
 I'm confident you can make this at home.
 There is gonna be more interesting food at home recipes coming up.
 Don't forget to bookmark this page on your browser, and share it to your family, colleague and friends.
 Thanks again for reading.
 Go on get cooking!